Skip to main content

 What Protections Does the FMLA Offer?

-The FMLA doesn’t ensure that you get paid for the time off that you take.
+The Family and Medical Leave Act doesn’t ensure that you get paid for the time off that you take.
 Instead, it mandates that the employer must hold your job for you or provide an equal-paying, equal-status position upon your return.
 In short, FMLA protects you from losing your job if you have to take time off for a medical reason.

 Specifically, the act provides protections for up to 12 or 26 weeks of leave during a 12-month period depending on the circumstances.
 The protection for 26 weeks of leave is for next of kin or immediate family members who must miss work to care for a service member who is dealing with a serious illness or injury.